LEARNING SUPPORT SERVICES POLICY

-- Comprehensive IEP's are written during the first month of each new school year with input from the students resource team.
-The students resource team includes: learning resource teacher, classroom teacher, EA, principal and parent/guardian.
-IEP's are drafted by the learning resource teacher then are reviewed by the resource team a minimum of 3 times per school year and revised when necessary.
+- Comprehensive IEP's are written during the first month of each new school year with input from the students' resource team.
+The students' resource team includes: learning resource coordinator, classroom teacher, EA, principal and parent/guardian.
+IEP's are drafted by the learning resource coordinator then are reviewed by the resource team a minimum of 2 times per school year and revised when necessary.

-- Once established, IEP's are incorporated in classroom settings and regularly monitored by the classroom teacher, EA and learning support teacher.
+- Once established, IEP's are incorporated in classroom settings and regularly monitored by the classroom teacher, EA and learning support coordinator.

-- A Learning Support Plan (LSP) is developed for each student that has been identified as having an “undesignated” high-incidence special learning need.
-The purpose of the LSP is the support targeted areas of concern whether academic or social.
+- A Learning Support Plan (LSP) is developed for students that are identified as having an “undesignated” high-incidence special learning need including ELL.
+The purpose of the LSP is to support targeted areas of concern whether academic or social.

-- Once established, LSP’s are incorporated in classroom settings and regularly monitored by the classroom teacher, EA and learning support teacher.
+- Once established, LSP’s are incorporated in classroom settings and regularly monitored by the classroom teacher, EA and learning support coordinator.

 Standards for all students, including students with special needs, are developed with high but appropriate expectations for student achievement.
 Students with special needs are expected to achieve some, most, or all provincial curriculum outcomes with special support.